IncredibleLego/GoPong/README.md

 ## ROADMAP:

+- Il mouse può cliccare un opzione se essa è selezionata anche non essendoci direttamente sopra
+- Highscores must be adjusted to always be in the center of the screen

 ### GENERAL:
 - Make game scalable: all that is drawn on screen must be adapted to the options
 - ALL OPERATIONS THAT CAN BE DONE ONCE, MUST BE DONE ONCE IN DRAW AND UPDATE